nicolearugay/Predicting-Medical-Costs-R/README.md

 # predicting-medical-costs-r
-Using classification and random forest in R to predict medical costs
+Trained dataset and used classification and random forest in R to predict medical costs.